synesthesiam/rhasspy/docs/audio-input.md

 ## PyAudio

-Streams microphone data from [PyAudio](https://people.csail.mit.edu/hubert/pyaudio/) device.
+Streams microphone data from a [PyAudio](https://people.csail.mit.edu/hubert/pyaudio/) device.
+This is the default audio input system, and should work with both [ALSA](https://www.alsa-project.org/main/index.php/Main_Page) and [PulseAudio](https://www.freedesktop.org/wiki/Software/PulseAudio/).

 Add to your [profile](profiles.md):